larson-coder-p/phase-1-wk1-code-challenge/README.md

 - **Ok**: If the speed is less than 70 km/h.
 - **Demerit Points**: For every 5 km/h above the speed limit (70 km/h), one demerit point is given.

+# Net Salary Calculator

+This is a simple web application for calculating an individual's Net Salary based on the provided basic salary and benefits.
+The application calculates the gross salary, NSSF deductions, NHIF deductions, PAYE tax, and the net salary.

+## Features

+- Input fields for Basic Salary and Benefits
+- Calculation of:
+  - Gross Salary
+  - NSSF Deductions
+  - NHIF Deductions
+  - PAYE Tax
+  - Net Salary
+- Displays the calculated values

+## Getting Started

+To run this application locally, follow these steps:

+### Prerequisites

+- Web browser (e.g., Chrome, Firefox, Safari)

+### Installation

+1. Clone this repository to your local machine:

+2. Navigate to the project directory

+### Running the Application

+1. Open the `index.html` file in your web browser:
+    ```bash
+    open index.html
+    ```

+2. Enter the Basic Salary and Benefits in the provided fields and click on the "Calculate" button to view the salary details.